QUICK ANSWER

 Which Is Harder to Get Into?

 Cooper Union is significantly harder to get into than Parsons by any objective measure.
 An acceptance rate of 13% versus 52% represents a fundamental difference in selectivity.
 However, the nature of the difficulty is different at each school.
 Cooper Union is harder because it is looking for an extraordinarily specific kind of creative exceptional-ism.
-Parsons is more accessible but still requires a genuinely distinctive portfolio and a strong Parsons Challenge response.
+Parsons is more accessible but still requires a genuinely distinctive portfolio and strong responses to its two required essays.

 What This Means for Your Preparation